-JESSICA HOLT is an aesthetically omnivorous director equally as at home directing new and contemporary plays and musicals as she is reinvestigating classics for what they have to say to us here, now, today.
+JESSICA HOLT (she/hers) is a queer, cisgender woman director equally as at home directing new and contemporary plays and musicals as she is reinvestigating classics for what they have to say to us here, now, today.
 She gravitates towards stories of consequences and believes that theater has the power to radically transform our lives and our communities.

-Selected directing credits include: Kate Hamill's Sense and Sensibility, Fun Home, Venus in Fur (Virginia Stage Company), The Resting Place, Bright Half Life, Taylor Mac's The Lily's Revenge, Act 5 (Magic Theatre), Speech and Debate (Barrington Stage Company), Rich Girl (Florida Studio Theatre), The Daughters by Patricia Cotter (San Francisco Playhouse), and Ugly Lies the Bone by Lindsey Ferrentino (Alliance Theater), among others.
+Selected directing credits include: Ironbound by Martyna Majok (A.C.T.), Thanksgiving Play, Something Delightful (conceived and created), Kate Hamill's Sense and Sensibility, Fun Home, Venus in Fur (Virginia Stage Company), The Resting Place, Bright Half Life, Taylor Mac's The Lily's Revenge, Act 5 (Magic Theatre), Speech and Debate (Barrington Stage Company), Rich Girl (Florida Studio Theatre), The Daughters by Patricia Cotter (San Francisco Playhouse), and Ugly Lies the Bone by Lindsey Ferrentino (Alliance Theater), among others.

-Additionally, she has developed and directed work at A.C.T., Santa Cruz Shakespeare, Berkeley Rep's Ground Floor, Rivendell Theatre, NYU, Pocono Mountains Music Festival, AADA, Bay Area Playwrights Festival, Sewanee Writers Conference, Cutting Ball Theater, among others.
+Additionally, she has developed and directed work at A.C.T., Cape Cod Theatre Project, Santa Cruz Shakespeare, Berkeley Rep's Ground Floor, Rivendell Theatre, NYU, Pocono Mountains Music Festival, AADA, Bay Area Playwrights Festival, Sewanee Writers Conference, Cutting Ball Theater, among others.

 She is a graduate of the Yale School of Drama, where she received her MFA in Directing.
 Projects there include: The Seagull by Anton Chekhov, Shakespeare’s Twelfth Night, and the hip-hop musical The Children by Phillip Howze.